Nature40/BatRack/docs/index.md

 When connected the file */boot/BatRack.conf* can be accessed via *nano /boot/BatRack.conf* and can be changed.
 The camera can be accessed over *169.254.0.1:81* or *169.254.0.1/camera* or by clicking on the camera unit in the control panel on *169.254.0.1*.
 We recorded video in 720p@30hz with the NoIR camera and in 1080p@30hz with the high quality camera.
-The all setting for the camera can be changed on the same address.
+All setting for the camera can be changed on the same address.

 ### Continous Operation Mode